LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK06D2-LoadTesting.md

 ### Downloading and Running JMeter

 JMeter requires the Java Runtime Environment (JRE).
 You can check to see if Java is installed on your Windows computer by opening a command prompt and typing: `java -version`.
-For the current version of JMeter (as of August 2022), you need version 1.8 of Java (known as "Java 8") or higher.
+For the current version of JMeter, 5.6.x, (as of February 2024), you need version 1.8 of Java (known as "Java 8") or higher.
+Java 17 is reccomended.
 If Java is not on your computer, or you have an older version, you can download the latest version from the [official Oracle Java website](https://www.java.com/en/) and install it.

  Download JMeter from the [official Apache JMeter web site](https://jmeter.apache.org/).
 You can either download a "tarball" (.tgz) file or a Zip (.zip) file.
 Download whichever one you have the tools to unarchive (unzip).

 JMeter doesn't have an installation or setup program.
-You just run it from wherever you put the unarchived apache-jmeter-5.4.3 folder.
+You just run it from wherever you put the unarchived apache-jmeter-5.6.x folder.
 The program will run from almost anywhere you put the folder, but some features won't work on Windows if you put it in `C:\Program Files`&mdash;particularly, you won't be able to record test scripts because JMeter won't have permission to write a file in the Program Files folder.

 On Windows, you run JMeter by double-clicking on `ApacheJMeter.bat`, which is in the bin folder.
 If you want to create a shortcut to the .bat file to more easily start JMeter, you can do that and place it on your desktop.